tsedbrpp/scratch/docs/SYSTEM_CFP_ALIGNMENT.md

 ---

 ## Conclusion
-**Assemblage.ai** is not merely a tool for data collection; it is a **methodological prototype** for the kind of research this Special Issue seeks to promote.
+**Assemblage-AI** is not merely a tool for data collection; it is a **methodological prototype** for the kind of research this Special Issue seeks to promote.
 It operationalizes "assemblage theory" into a working software artifact, allowing researchers to *see*, *touch*, and *analyze* the complex entanglements of code, culture, and power.